moiezl/moiezl.github.io/_projects/1_project.md

 category: work
 related_publications: true
 ---
+## Thanatos
+A collaborative game development project created as part of a team of five.
+As the **Lead Manager** and **Programmer**, I contributed to the project's success by coordinating team efforts, implementing gameplay mechanics, and ensuring efficient task management.

+### **Project Highlights**
+- **My Role**:
+  - Developed core gameplay systems and mechanics using Unity3D and C#.
+  - Managed team workflows and communication to ensure smooth collaboration.
+  - Integrated 3D assets into the game, optimizing performance for a seamless player experience.
+  - Led debugging and troubleshooting efforts throughout development.

+- **Key Features**:
+  - Dynamic gameplay with engaging mechanics.
+  - Immersive 3D environments designed using Blender.
+  - Collaborative development leveraging GitHub for version control.

+### **Play the Game**
+Experience the project yourself on [itch.io](https://your-itch.io-link-here).
 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.